 For a distribution of contributions plus earnings from an IRA under section 408(d)(4), report the gross distribution in box 1, only the earnings in box 2a, and enter Code 8 or P, whichever is applicable, in box 7.
-You may also enter Code 1, 2, or 4, if applicable.
+Enter Code 1, 2, 4, or 7, if applicable.

 For a distribution of contributions without earnings after the due date of the individual's return, under section 408(d)(5), enter 0 (zero).
-You might use Code 1 or 7 in box 7 depending on the age of the participant.
+Use Code 1 or 7 in box 7 depending on the age of the participant.

 SIMPLE.
-Enter the total amount distributed from a SIMPLE in box 2a.
+Enter the total amount distributed from a SIMPLE IRA in box 2a.

 Roth or Ed IRA.
-For a distribution from a Roth or Ed IRA, report the total distribution in box 1 and leave box 2a blank.
-Use Code J or M, as appropriate in box 7.
-You may also use Code 1, 2, 3, 4, 5, 8, or P, if appropriate, in box 7 with Code J and Code 3, 4, 8, or P with Code M.
+For a distribution from a Roth or Ed IRA, report the total distribution in box 1 and leave box 2a blank except in the case of an IRA revocation (see page R-2).
+Use Code J, M, or T as appropriate in box 7.
+Use Code 5, 8, or P, if applicable, in box 7 with Code J or T and Code 3, 4, 8, or P with Code M.

-However, for the distribution of excess Roth contributions under section 408(d)(4) or of excess Ed IRA contributions under section 530(d)(4), report the gross distribution in box 1 and only the earnings in box 2a.
-Enter Code J or M and 8 or P in box 7.
+However, for the distribution of excess Roth IRA contributions under section 408(d)(4) or of excess Ed IRA contributions under section 530(d)(4), report the gross distribution in box 1 and only the earnings in box 2a.
+Enter Code J, M, or T and 8 or P in box 7.

 Roth conversion.
-Report the total amount converted or reconverted from an IRA, SEP, or SIMPLE to a Roth IRA in boxes 1 and 2a.
-A conversion or reconversion is considered a distribution and must be reported even if it is with the same trustee and even if the conversion, use Code 2 in box 7 if the participant is under age 591⁄2 or Code 7 if the participant is at least age 591⁄2.
-Do not use Code J. Also, mark the
+Report the total amount converted or reconverted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA in boxes 1 and 2a.
+A conversion or reconversion is considered a distribution and must be reported even if it is with the same trustee and even if the conversion is done by a trustee-to-trustee transfer.
+For a Roth conversion, use Code 2 in box 7 if the participant is under age 591⁄2 or Code 7 if the participant is at least age 591⁄2.
+Also, mark the IRA/SEP/SIMPLE box in box 7.

 Losses.
 If a distribution is a loss, do not enter a negative amount in this box.
-For example, if stock is distributed but the value is less than the employee's after-tax contributions, enter the value of the stock in box 1, leave box 2a blank, and enter the employee's contributions in box 5.
+For example, if stock is distributed but the value is less than the employee's after-tax contributions, enter the value